 Doing anything after work

 The cruel twist of adulthood is realising that after you finish work… you’re expected to keep functioning.
-Cook, clean, socialise, exist, all on the same day.
+Cook, clean, socialise, and exist, all on the same day.

-Our verdict
+The verdict

-You’re not struggling , you’re simply a modern adult trying to survive an endless stream of mildly inconvenient battles.
+You’re not struggling; you’re simply a modern adult trying to survive an endless stream of mildly inconvenient battles.
 If no one warned you about these If you’re feeling overwhelmed, consider this your sign: you’re doing better than you think.